hmxmilohax/rb3-pc/pages/english/getting-started/3 downloads.md

 **Once it downloads, extract the .7zip file.**
 ![A screenshot of the right click menu from Windows Explorer highlighting "Extract files..." from the 7-Zip category.](https://carlmylo.github.io/rb3-pc/images/install/extractrpcs3.png "Extract Files")

-I would strongly suggest extracting the files into "C:\\Games\\RPCS3" or a separate internal drive to avoid permissions issues.
+We suggest extracting the files into `C:\Games\RPCS3` or a separate internal drive to avoid permissions issues.
 Also, untick the box that will create a sub-directory, as shown highlighted in the picture.

-**Avoid installing to and running from an external drive or from a synced folder (Dropbox, OneDrive, etc.)**, as this usually leads to an unstable experience.
+<div markdown="span" class="alert alert-danger" role="alert"><i class="fa fa-exclamation-circle"></i> <b>Do not use a USB drive or from a synced folder (Dropbox, OneDrive, etc.), as this usually leads to an unstable experience! </b> {{include.content}}</div>

 ![A screenshot of the Extract window from 7-zip.
 It shows the "Extract to" as C:\Games\RPCS3 and the box below it unchecked.](https://carlmylo.github.io/rb3-pc/images/install/extractdir.png "Extract")